xeronull/awesome-web-archiving/README.md

 * [StormCrawler](http://stormcrawler.net/) - A collection of resources for building low-latency, scalable web crawlers on Apache Storm. *(Stable)*
 * [twarc](https://github.com/docnow/twarc) - A command line tool and Python library for archiving Twitter JSON data. *(Stable)*
 * [WARCreate](http://matkelly.com/warcreate/) - A [Google Chrome](https://www.google.com/intl/en/chrome/browser/) extension for archiving an individual webpage or website to a WARC file. *(Stable)*
+# [wayback](https://github.com/wabarc/wayback) - Wayback is a tool that supports running as a command-line tool and docker container, purpose to snapshot webpage to time capsules.
 * [Warcworker](https://github.com/peterk/warcworker) - An open source, dockerized, queued, high fidelity web archiver based on Squidwarc with a simple web GUI. *(Stable)*
 * [WAIL](https://github.com/machawk1/wail) - A graphical user interface (GUI) atop multiple web archiving tools intended to be used as an easy way for anyone to preserve and replay web pages; [Python](https://machawk1.github.io/wail/), [Electron](https://github.com/n0tan3rd/wail). *(Stable)*
 * [Web2Warc](https://github.com/helgeho/Web2Warc) - An easy-to-use and highly customizable crawler that enables anyone to create their own little Web archives (WARC/CDX). *(Stable)*